The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 none

-Comma separated list of the audiences that a token aud claim may contain.
+Comma-separated list of audiences a token aud claim might contain.
 This property is deprecated - use mp.jwt.verify.audiences.

 smallrye.jwt.required.claims